Pipeline Script

 ${STEP_NAME}: current step name

-${BUILD_ID}: current build id
+${BUILD_ID}: current build ID

-${BUILD_REPORT_URL}: current build report URL(relative path)
+${BUILD_REPORT_URL}: current build report URL (relative path)

 ${APP_ACRONYM}: current processApp acronym name